Dhaka Art Summit: 2016

-The winner of this year's Samdani Art Award is yound Bangladeshi Photographer Rasel Chowdhury.
+The winner of the 2016 Samdani Art Award is Bangladeshi photographer Rasel Chowdhury.
 The jury panel consisted of Catherine David (Deputy Director, Centre Pompidou, Paris), Aaron Seeto (Curatorial Manager, Asian and Pacific Art, QAGOMA, Brisbane), Cosmin Costinas (Director, Para/Site Art Space, Hong Kong), and Beatrix Ruf (Director, Stedelijk Museum, Amsterdam), chaired by Aaron Cezar (Director of Delfina Foundation, UK).
 The award show was curated by Daniel Baumann, who is the Director of the Kunsthalle Zurich, Switzerland.
 The winning artist received a three-month residency at the Delfina Foundation in the United Kingdom.

 2018

-The 2008 Dhaka Art Summit took place from 2 to 10 February 2018.
+The 4th edition of Dhaka Art Summit took place from 2–10 February 2018 at the Bangladesh Shilpakala Academy.
+Directed by Diana Campbell Betancourt, it presented work by more than 350 artists, curators, and thinkers from South Asia and beyond.

+The edition featured Bearing Points, a large-scale group exhibition curated by Diana Campbell Betancourt and 'A beast, a god, and a line' exhibition by Cosmin Costinas.
+It subsequently toured to TS1 Myanmar (Yangon), Parasite Hong Kong, MAIIAM Chiang Mai (Thailand), Kunsthall Trondheim (Norway), and Museum of Modern Art Warsaw (Poland).

+Alongside exhibitions, DAS 2018 hosted the Critical Writing Ensembles, children’s programmes, education pavilion, film screenings, and panel discussions, strengthening its role as both an art and research platform.
+The event drew more than 317,000 visitors.